<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Nicaragua (which is practically perfect) and Mexico (where you really have it all).
 Both countries are colorful options with lots of beach time and adventures available.

-... and it's really a toss-up between those countries when it comes to high adventure on a budget.
+... and it's a toss-up between those countries when it comes to high adventure on a budget.
 In Mexico, you can snag a bus for $5, spend $2 on the best tacos of your life, soak in hot springs for a few bucks, and release baby turtles for $3.
 Amazing.

 But in Nicaragua, you're kind of looking at the same things.
 Get a chocolate massage, go zip lining, snorkeling, whale watching, surf lessons and have beaches all to yourself for half (or less!) of the prices you'd find in nearby Costa Rica.
 We're kind of in awe at all the things to do in this hidden-gem-of-a-country.